- Alternative Character Interpretation:

 - While the game is somewhat short, there's only three sequences in which you investigate areas.
 One is an optional tutorial in which you look at the decorations around the party area.
 The second is a fairly simple puzzle the first time Raiko goes to the breaker room (Open the window, check the breaker, check the shelves, get the broom to retrieve Raiko's cell phone, check the shelves again for a screwdriver and open the breaker).
 The third is the investigation of the crime scene.

-- There is also only one occasion in which you have to select a certain spot on an image, namely at the end where you choose which room was the crime scene (and if you get it wrong, someone else will point out the right answer).
+- There is also only one occasion in which you have to select a certain spot on an image(a feature that is fairly common in Danganronpa and Ace Attorney), namely at the end where you choose which room was the crime scene (and if you get it wrong, someone else will point out the right answer).
 Said mechanic could have been used earlier on, when pointing out how Rie got back from the breaker room so quickly, but instead, it's a simple evidence presentation prompt.

 - What an Idiot!: At the end of the game, it's revealed that Hiro tried to ask Kamen out while he was already in a relationship with Momoko.